The-Magicians-Code/Strato_Pi/README.md

 2. Folders [`Frontend`](Frontend/) and [`Backend`](Backend/) outside the `myproject` folder are meant for pre-production code uploads and testing, back-end and front-end devs upload their code there, which on [The-Magicians-Code](https://github.com/The-Magicians-Code)'s approval make into the production environment, which he then integrates into the server.
 He is the maintainer of this repo and is responsible for the successful development of this project

+3. Strato Pi drivers are [found here](https://github.com/sfera-labs?q=strato-pi&type=all&language=&sort=)

 Contact [The-Magicians-Code](https://github.com/The-Magicians-Code) for further details or questions